Characters talking online

 No way.
 Not a chance.
 Forget it.

-This is a strong way of saying “No” in Spanish and should only be used in situations where you really don’t want to do something or if you strongly disagree with something.
+This is a strong way of saying “No” in Spanish and should only be used when you really don't want to do something or strongly disagree with something.

 Summary